 Salmon is a really meaty fish and barbecues well.
 The foil and marinade in the first recipe will prevent it from drying out.

-The second of the barbecue salmon recipes will leave you with nice charred lines from the grill and brushing it with oil will keep it moist.
+The second of the recipes will leave you with nice charred lines from the grill and brushing it with oil will keep it moist.
 The pepper and paprika will also char, giving it a nicer appearance.